-The rest of the extant compositions are on the western wall.
-In the first register on the western wall there is the Pentecost composition and in the second – the Dormition and the Transfiguration.
+The rest of the extant compositions are on the western wall – the Ascension of Christ, the Dormition of the Virgin and the Transfiguration.

 The last research of the surviving painting fragments reveals that by all probability the icon-painters who painted the frescoes in the Orlitsa Cloister had known methods similar to those in the Monastery of St. Prohor of Pčinja (Serbia, 1488/9), the Dormition Church, of the Mislovshtitsa Monastery (Bulgaria, end of 15th – beginning of 16th cc.) and St. Nicholas Church in the Monastery of Gornyak (Serbia, ca. 1490).

 Unfortunately, the frescoes in the abovelisted monuments are only preserved partially which hinders a complete comparative analysis of iconography and style.
 Therefore we are going to present a couple of typical examples from the extant scenes and figures which are an eloquent testimony of the connection between the icon-painters.